Testing plugin-backed apps¶

 @pytest.fixture

-- Security warnings for the documented single-process recipe are suppressed under pytest testing mode.
+- Security warnings for the documented single-process recipe are suppressed for that specific config instance.

-Do not use LITESTAR_AUTH_TESTING=1 for manual local runs, staging, or production.
+Do not enable unsafe_testing for manual local runs, staging, or production traffic.

 Use a real app and Litestar's AsyncTestClient¶